Last edited: March. 31, 2020

 - Bi-amplification and bi-cabling.
 Bi-cabling is utter nonsense and active crossovers are necessary only for bass cabinets.

 - Ribbon tweeters, Air Motion Transformer tweeters, dome midranges.
-There is more potential in traditional dome tweeters and cone midranges.
+There is still more potential in traditional dome tweeters and cone midranges.

 Single full-range drivers (aka one-way speakers) are a compromise compared to multi-way speakers.
 The problem with full-range speakers is that no driver can reproduce the full audio range.
 Reproduction of bass frequencies requires large cone diameter with large cone excursion.
 Reproduction of the treble range needs small cone, and the cone excursion is less important.
 Small full-range speakers in the 2-3 inch diameter range have good high frequency response, but limited bass, and on the contrary large full-range speakers have more bass but they lose in the treble.
 Three inch full-range drivers are a good balance between size and frequency response in small desktop speakers.

 Two way vs. three way speakers.
 None of the two designs have any magical qualities compared to the other.
 Three way design make sense only if the woofer is larger than 6 inches.
 Three way configuration only simplifies tweeter selection and crossover design.